Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 > It is no problem for new players that want to play together to get different races, since the first way point in every starting region is unlocked for every player from the beginning.
 > This enables new players to play with their friends even if they have just free to play accounts.

+What race you choose only has impact on the story of the game.
+While there are a few racial skills that are unique to them, they are designed to be not incredibly strong as to not make one race more viable than another.

 ### 0.1.1 Norn